-(Note: Renz cautions that hunters going out on their own for vertebrate fossils should first obtain a fossil permit from the Program of Vertebrate Paleontology, Florida Museum of Natural History, at the University of Florida.
+(Note: Renz cautioned that hunters going out on their own for vertebrate fossils should first obtain a fossil permit from the Program of Vertebrate Paleontology, Florida Museum of Natural History, at the University of Florida.
 No permit is required for shark teeth.)

 Paddlers, fishermen, and nature-lovers of all varieties also appreciate the Peace for its bouts of unspoiled scenery and time-machine return to eras gone by.
 And, like Renz, for its accessibility.
 It offers plenty of places where its fans can camp, explore, and dine riverside.

 Two parks at its northern run invite peeks at the river.
 At Mosaic Peace River Park in Homeland, folks hike and look for birds along a boardwalk over the river’s floodplain and fish from its docks.
-Paynes Creek Historical State Park in Bowling Green connects its eponymous creek with the Peace River at “The Point,” accessible by foot or paddle.
+Paynes Creek Historic State Park in Bowling Green connects its eponymous creek with the Peace River at “The Point,” accessible by foot or paddle.
 In Zolfo Springs, Pioneer Park, The Cracker Trail Museum, a wildlife refuge, and camping line the old-time river banks.

 Carlton Ward Jr. for VISIT FLORIDA